• Skip to primary navigation

 Home • Recipes • Gluten Free Recipes

-I love how the nuts are just scattered on top of the batter before baking - almost as an after-thought, as they're not mixed in the batter.
+I love how the whole or slivered nuts are scattered on top of the batter before baking.
+It's almost an after-thought, as they're not mixed in the batter.
+This lazy addition means they come out of the oven toasted without any extra steps!
+Toasted nuts always bring out their best flavour.

-As for the nuts, use the best quality nuts that are unsalted and without any oils.
-I find good quality nuts in the health food sections of supermarkets or in specialist stores selling organic produce.
+Likewise for nuts - use the best quality nuts that are unsalted and without any oils.
+You'll find them in health food sections of supermarkets or in specialist stores selling organic produce.
 If you're looking for the top, la crème de la crème, go for the best Italian nuts such as Sicilian pistachios or Piemonte hazelnuts.

 breaking up best quality chocolate for baking

-Therefore I strongly suggest using the rice flour for this recipe.
+I strongly suggest you use almond or rice flour for this recipe.
 Rice flour gives an extra smooth fudginess to the brownies and there's no need to sift.

-If you love almonds in a chocolate cake, then try this Reine de Saba gluten free chocolate almond cake with a rum glaze - ideal for the holidays and for birthday cakes.
+If you love almonds in a chocolate cake, then try this Reine de Saba cake with a rum glaze - ideal for the holidays or birthday cakes.

-adding gluten free rice flour to brownie batter
+adding coconut flour to a bowl of chocolate brownie batter

 Does Gluten Free Reduce Calories?

-While rice flour makes these brownies totally gluten free, the interesting part is that it doesn't reduce the calories.
+While rice flour makes these brownies gluten free, it doesn't reduce the calories compared to normal wheat flour.

-For example, for the 90g of rice flour in this recipe, the same weight of all-purpose or cake flour with gluten has exactly the same amount of calories (306 calories).
+For example, for 90g of rice flour, the same weight of all-purpose or cake flour with gluten has exactly the same amount of calories (306 calories).

-Likewise, if I used gluten free buckwheat flour, it's also the same amount of calories (298 calories).
+Likewise, if we used gluten free buckwheat flour, it's also the same calorie count (298 calories).
 On the other hand, nut flours contain double the calories.
 So gluten free recipes using nut flours doesn't mean that it's lower in calories.

 weighing out brownie ingredients, while melting chocolate and butter in a double boiler